Logo

 The sanguine temperament is linked to an excess of blood.
 People with a sanguine temperament are considered outgoing, social, and cheerful.
 They are often seen as extroverts who enjoy socializing and are quick to make friends.
 Sanguines are thought to be optimistic and lively individuals who approach life with enthusiasm.

 The ABCD personality type was introduced in the 1950s by two cardiologists named Meyer Friedman and Ray Rosenman.
 Initially, it consisted of Type A and Type B personalities.
-However, they have been expanded to include personality Type C and Type D. It categorizes individuals into 4 personality types.
-This is based on their behaviour, attitudes, and responses to stress.
+However, they have been expanded to include personality Type C and Type D. It categorizes individuals into four personality types.
+It is based on their behaviour, attitudes, and responses to stress.

 Four categories of personalities have been given various names and designations.
 But generally, they are called Type A, B, C, and D personalities.
 Each individual is a blend of these four personality types.